3 Juicing Recipes for Diabetics that will Actually Lower Your Blood Glucose Level

 NYU Langone medical center says that bitter melon is so potent that when combined with medication may reduce blood sugar too much that it can fall to dangerously low levels.

-That’s the good news, the bad news is bitter melon is the most bitter among all the fruits and vegetables, if you are not used to it, you can gag or vomit at the first sip.
+That’s the good news.
+The bad news is taste – bitter melon is the most bitter of all fruits and vegetables.

-So these recipes I’ll share with your range from the most bitter to less bitter, adding ingredients along the way to dilute the strong flavor but take note that if you are diagnosed with type-2 diabetes, stick with the first few recipes and avoid adding ingredients that has too much sugar in it.
+These recipes I’ll share with you will range from very bitter to less bitter.
+Most of the ingredients added is there to dilute the strong flavor.
+If you have type-2 diabetes then stick with the first few recipes and avoid recipes with too much fruit in it.

 Experts say that you should avoid eating more than 2 bitter gourds per day.
 Also if you are pregnant avoid drinking these because it might trigger premature contraction and bleeding which may result to a miscarriage.

 I’ve received a number of people asking me where to buy this fruit.
 Remember that this fruit comes from Asian countries with tropical weather all year round so the best place this is in Asian stores.

 My in-laws live in Seattle so if I wanted to buy this whenever I come here I’d go to an Asian store like Ranch.
 If you live in a different state, you can google “Asian store near me” and it’ll give you a list of stores near your area.